 The Bible also teaches that Jesus was sinless.
 If he were not, then the Cross would not have been a sacrifice acceptable to God and we would be lost.
 The Christian doctrine of original sin teaches that sinful tendencies are passed from parent to child.
 Consequently some miraculous intervention must have taken place to prevent any of Mary’s sinfulness from tainting Jesus.
 That miraculous intervention was the virginal conception.

 The early Christians accepted the story of the virgin birth, yet Mary lived until after the Ascension so she could have corrected it, had it been false.
 The Jews implied Jesus was illegitimate (e.g. John 8 v 41).
 So-called parallel stories in other religions are often about lustful gods having relations with women.
-To parallel these with the Christmas story is at best inaccurate and at worst blasphemous.
+These are not parallel with the Christmas story.

 The Gospel writers clearly intend their accounts to be taken literally.
 Not to do so is to undermine the whole basis of the Gospel.